nschenone/igz-cicd-flow/README.md

 python main.py --workflow-name train
 ```

-Under the hood, this spins up a containerized pipeline on Kubernetes.
+Under the hood, this spins up a containerized pipeline on Kubernetes - the code for which is in [train_workflow.py](src/workflows/train_workflow.py).
 This results in the following model training run:

 ![](docs/training_pipeline.png)